ansys/pysystem-coupling/doc/source/api/core/settings/basic_settings_types.rst

 ====================

-Although organized hierarchically into dictionary-like structures, all System Coupling settings are ultimately instances of basic Python types or are simple containers of such types.
+Although organized hierarchically into dictionary-like structures, all System Coupling settings are ultimately instances of basic Python built-in types or are simple containers of such types.

 The basic types are: